michaelgruenstaeudl/DataMining_HumanMitoGenomes/README.md

 - `log` directory: This directory contains log generated from `CODE_mitochondrial_pubmed_article_extraction.py` script execution.

+- `CODE_mitochondrial_sra_info_extraction.py`: A python script to extract the SRA record informations and first paragraph/data from corresponding pubmed article based on pubmed article title, BioProject Accession Number or European Nucleotide Archive Number or SRA ID or BioSample Accession Number.

 ### Data Files

 - `DATA_GenBank_accessions_Mitobank_2025_01_31.txt`: A text file listing the GenBank accession numbers of all full-length human mitochondrial genome sequences listed on Mitobank as of 31-Jan-2024; it was downloaded directly from [Mitobank](https://www.mitomap.org/foswiki/bin/view/MITOMAP/Mitobank).
 The file contains a total of 61845 accession numbers.